 Ever wonder how long to bake chicken leg quarters, thighs, or legs?
 This post will tell you just that plus the difference in various cuts, and how to best cook them.

 It’s no secret that I love chicken legs, and I know you all do, too!
 One of the most popular recipes on my site is The Best Baked Chicken Legs.
-In fact, so many people loved that recipe that I created a whole other post with 8 additional chicken leg recipes.
 It’s safe to say that chicken legs, along with other dark meat cuts such as chicken thighs and chicken leg quarters, are a family favorite.
 But why?
 Have you ever wondered how dark meat is different from white meat?
 How long to bake chicken leg quarters?
 Wait, what the heck is a chicken leg quarter?
 I’m here to help!
 I’m here to convert you to the wonderful world of dark meat chicken!

 Q: What’s the difference among the various cuts of chicken?

 A: A chicken leg technically includes both the thigh and the drumstick (the lower portion of the leg, often referred to as just a chicken leg).
 Of course you can get both of those separately as well.
 So what is a chicken leg quarter?
 It’s the full leg (thigh and drumette) plus a portion of the back.
 (Check out this awesome breakdown of chicken cuts with photos on chicken.org).

 Q: Why choose chicken legs, chicken thighs, or chicken leg quarters?

 A: Reason 1: It’s cheaper than white meat – this is a huge bonus for families looking to save money.
 I can usually buy dark meat for up to half the price of white meat – that’s money that can go to more exciting food purchases like fancy dark chocolate. ☺